AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  .. attention::
       Make sure you already have subscribed to the AMI that you want to migrate to.
-Please refer to the `Subscribe to an Aviatrix AMI </StartUpGuides/aviatrix-cloud-controller-startup-guide.html#step-1-subscribe-to-an-aviatrix-ami>`__  for details.
+Please refer to the `Subscribe to an Aviatrix AMI <https://docs.aviatrix.com/StartUpGuides/aws_getting_started_guide.html#subscribing-to-the-aviatrix-ami-amazon-machine-image>`__  for details.

 Launch a new Aviatrix Controller.
-Please see the `AWS Startup Guide </StartUpGuides/aviatrix-cloud-controller-startup-guide.html#step-1-subscribe-to-an-aviatrix-ami>`__ for instructions.
+Please see the `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aws_getting_started_guide.html>`__ for instructions.

 .. note::

-  To make best use of time, it is encouraged to launch the new Controller before stopping the old Controller.
+  A best practice is to launch the new Controller before stopping the old Controller.

 Associate EIP
 ^^^^^^^^^^^^^^^^^^^^^^^